iankorf/pypractice/mldemo/README.md

 ### Training

 The biggest no-no of machine learning is testing and training on the same data.
-You should do all of your development on a training set and then once everything is done, you use the testing set to examine how well you did.
+You should do all of your model building on a training set and then once everything is done, you use the testing set to examine how well you did.
 To split files into distinct groups, use the `splitter.py` program.